Sieva-cmd/Django-portfolio/README.md

 # Portofolio
-My projects and contact fetails
+My projects and contact details

 #### By